qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 Creating contour lines
 ......................

-The first example creates a vector contour map from an elevation raster (DEM).
+This example creates a vector contour map from an elevation raster (DEM).
-Here, it is assumed that you have the Alaska :file:`PROJECT` set up as explained in section :ref:`sec_import_loc_data`.
+Here, it is assumed that you have the Alaska project set up as explained in section :ref:`sec_import_loc_data`.

-* First, open the project by clicking the
+#.
+First, open the project by clicking the |grassOpenMapset| :sup:`Open mapset` button
-  |grassOpenMapset| :sup:`Open mapset` button and choosing the Alaska project.
+   and choosing the Alaska project.
-* Now open the Toolbox with the |grassTools| :sup:`Open GRASS tools` button.
+#.
+Now open the Toolbox with the |grassTools| :sup:`Open GRASS tools` button.
-* In the list of tool categories, double-click :menuselection:`Raster --> Surface Management --> Generate vector contour lines`.
+#.
+In the list of tool categories, double-click :menuselection:`Raster --> Surface
+   Management --> Generate vector contour lines`.
-* Now a single click on the tool **r.contour** will open the tool dialog as explained above (see :ref:`grass_modules`).
+#.
+Now a single click on the tool :guilabel:`r.contour` will open the tool dialog as
+   explained above (see :ref:`grass_modules`).
-* In the :guilabel:`Name of input raster map` enter ``gtopo30``.
+#.
+In the :guilabel:`Name of input raster map` enter ``gtopo30``.
-* Type into the :guilabel:`Increment between Contour levels` |selectNumber|
+#.
+Type into the :guilabel:`Increment between Contour levels`
    the value 100.
 (This will create contour lines at intervals of 100 meters.)
-* Type into the :guilabel:`Name for output vector map` the name ``ctour_100``.
+#.
+Type into the :guilabel:`Name for output vector map` the name ``ctour_100``.
-* Click :guilabel:`Run` to start the process.
-Wait for several moments until the message ``Successfully finished`` appears in the output window.
+#.
+Click :guilabel:`Run` to start the process.
+Wait for several moments until the message
+   ``Successfully finished`` appears in the output window.
 Then click :guilabel:`View Output` and :guilabel:`Close`.

 Since this is a large region, it will take a while to display.
 After it finishes rendering, you can open the layer properties window to change the line color so